Bus Driver (NSW/ACT)

 You can work as a bus driver without formal qualifications, but employers usually require Year 10.
 You will probably get some informal training on the job.

 To gain employment with State Transit (NSW) you must pass a selection test.
 State Transit tests are held throughout the year, depending on the number of vacancies available.
-You must be at least 20 years of age; hold a current and unrestricted Australian drivers licence; undergo a National Police Check and a Working with Children Check; and be able to meet the requirements to be issued with a Bus Driver Authority Card from the Department of Transport NSW.
+You must be at least 20 years of age; hold a current and unrestricted Australian drivers licence; undergo a National Police Check and a Working with Children Check; and be able to meet the requirements to be issued with a Bus Driver Authority Card from Transport for NSW.
 You will also need to obtain a medium rigid (MR) licence through Roads and Maritime Services before you begin your training.
 State Transit offers on-the-job driver training, the duration of which depends on previously held licences and experience.

 You can also become a bus driver through an apprenticeship or traineeship in Driving Operations.
 Entry requirements may vary, but employers generally require Year 10.

 Once you are employed, you may be able to develop, and have recognised, additional skills under the Transport and Logistics Training Package that will expand your career opportunities within this industry.